mdabrowski1990/uds/docs/source/pages/knowledge_base/addressing.rst

 Functional Addressing
 ---------------------
 Functional addressing is used to send messages to multiple servers (ECUs) in the network.
-When functionally addressed messages are sent, a one to many communication between a client and servers (ECUs) takes place.
+When functionally addressed messages are sent, a one-to-many communication between a client and servers (ECUs) takes place.
 A server shall only respond to certain functionally addressed requests (further explained in `response behaviour to functionally addressed request`_ chapter.